SalmY001/employees-DB/README.md

 ## Description

-Build a SQL database in order to view and manage the departments, employees and roles within a company.
+The application helps to start building a SQL database in order to view and manage the departments, employees and roles within a company.

 ## Installation